 As part of the series: Italians of the World, I have the pleasure to interview the author of Christina’s Cucina: Christina Conte, a talented food blogger of Italian descent, born in Scotland and based in Los Angeles.
 In this episode, Christina shares what motivates her as a food blogger, including the preservation of traditional Italian … Continue reading “[Thoughts on the Table – 23] Introducing Christina Conte from Christina’s Cucina”

 During my last trip to Italy, I had a chance to record an unusual episode featuring Chiara, my grandmother, who just turned 94.
-She doesn’t have a blog, but nonetheless she has lots to say 🙂 The topic is very serious, life during World War Two, but her stories are fascinating and a very important … Continue reading “[Thoughts on the Table – 22] Grandma’s Wartime Memories: Food in Northern Italy”
+She doesn’t have a blog, but nonetheless she has lots to say 🙂 The topic is very serious, life during World War II, but her stories are fascinating and a very important … Continue reading “[Thoughts on the Table – 22] Grandma’s Wartime Memories: Food in Northern Italy”

 Hi and welcome to Thoughts on the Table!
 As you may already know, I am just back from a brief trip to Italy.
 This time, I managed to bring back a special podcast featuring my friend Fiona, an amazing foodblogger based in Milan.
 Join me as I chat with Fiona about her life in Italy, … Continue reading “[Thoughts on the Table – 21] Introducing Fiona from Nuts About Food”